quicwg/datagram/draft-ietf-quic-datagram.md

 benefit of sharing the cryptographic and authentication context used for reliable streams.

-This document defines two new DATAGRAM QUIC frame types which carry application data without requiring retransmissions.
+This document defines two new DATAGRAM QUIC frame types that carry application data without requiring retransmissions.

 ## Specification of Requirements

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
-when, and only when, they appear in all capitals, as shown here.
+{::boilerplate bcp14-tagged}

 # Motivation